 }PM checks App Store reviews on Monday, forgets by Wednesday

-NPS results arrive quarterly, sit in a slide deck no one revisits
+NPS results arrive quarterly, sit in a slide deck nobody reopens

-Support lead mentions a spike in tickets at standup but has no data to share
+Support lead mentions a ticket spike at standup with no data attached

-User research insights live in a Google Doc that three people have read
+User research insights live in a Google Doc three people have read

-Community feedback is anecdotal: 'I saw someone on Reddit say…'
+Community feedback enters meetings as 'I saw someone on Reddit say…'

-Single brief arrives every Monday with top 10 themes ranked by weighted sentiment
+One brief every Monday: top 10 themes ranked by weighted sentiment

-Each theme shows a trend arrow and week-over-week delta
+Each theme carries a trend arrow and week-over-week delta

 Volume spikes from any channel surface automatically with source attribution

-Interview insights are merged with ticket data for richer context per theme
+Interview insights merged with ticket data for richer context per theme

-Community signals are included but weighted to prevent vocal-minority distortion
+Community signals included but weighted to prevent vocal-minority distortion

-The weekly brief is only valuable if people read it.
-That means it needs to be scannable in under two minutes and deep enough to investigate when something looks off.
-After testing several formats with product teams, a three-section structure works best.
+The brief is only valuable if people read it.
+That means scannable in under two minutes, deep enough to investigate when something looks wrong.
+After running this format with several product teams, a three-section structure holds up.

 Section 1: Headline Metrics (30 seconds to scan)